Should I State or Should I Show? Aligning AI with Human Preferences: Related Literature

 \section{Related Literature}

-Our paper contributes to a burgeoning literature on AI agents as economic actors.\footnote{See recent surveys, e.g., \cite{immorlica2024generative} and \cite{hadfield2025economy}.} A central concern in this literature is the misalignment between an AI agent’s objective function and that of its human principal \citep{gabriel2020artificial}.
-Such misalignment can arise from the technical limitations of AI agents, such as inaccurate inference or hallucination \citep{huang2025survey}, but it can also arise from a human principal’s inability to fully articulate their preferences to the AI agent.
-We focus on the second channel of misalignment, which we view as the first-order issue in our environment.\footnote{A growing literature supports this view, showing that LLMs exhibit consistent decision-making in choice under risk contexts \citep{chen2023emergence}. \citet{kim2024learning} show that GPT’s recommendations are consistent with expected utility maximization and can be aligned with subjects’ risk aversion when provided with simulated choice data.} As is well known, prompt writing is hard, and there is no reliably positive universal strategy \citep{zamfirescu2023johnny, meincke2025a, meincke2025b, meincke2025c}.
-As shown recently in \cite{imas2025agentic}, there is also substantial heterogeneity in human principals' ability to state their preferences, and these differences carry through to economic outcomes when decisions are implemented by AI agents.
-This source of misalignment may become more severe in high-dimensional decision problems, where it becomes harder for human principals to articulate their preferences precisely \citep{shahidi2025coasean, liang2026clones}.
-Our work shows that revealed preference information, as an alternative way of communicating human principals' preferences, could mitigate such misalignment.
+Our paper contributes to a burgeoning literature on AI agents as economic actors.\footnote{See recent surveys, e.g., \cite{immorlica2024generative} and \cite{hadfield2025economy}.} A central concern in this literature is the potential misalignment between an AI agent’s objective and that of its human principal, for instance, when the two have different preferences \citep{gabriel2020artificial, ji2023ai, potter2026peer, suleymanov2026revealed}.
+Beyond inherent preference differences, misalignment can also arise from technical limitations of AI agents, such as inaccurate inference or hallucination \citep{huang2025survey}, or from the human principal’s inability to fully articulate their preferences to the AI agent.
+We focus on this latter channel, which we view as the primary source of misalignment in our setting.\footnote{A growing literature supports this view, showing that LLMs exhibit consistent decision-making in choice under risk contexts \citep{chen2023emergence}.
+For example, \citet{kim2024learning} show that GPT’s recommendations are consistent with expected utility maximization and can be aligned with subjects’ risk aversion when provided with simulated choice data.
+Moreover, broader AI alignment concerns are unlikely to affect our results: our tasks involve standard choices under risk, with no safety \citep{amodei2016concrete, hendrycks2023overview} or constitutional-AI constraints \citep{bai2022constitutional} that prevent the AI agent from implementing the risk preferences stated by human principals.}

+As is well known, prompt writing is hard, and there is no reliably effective universal strategy \citep{zamfirescu2023johnny, meincke2025a, meincke2025b, meincke2025c}.
+Recent evidence from \cite{imas2025agentic} also shows substantial heterogeneity in human principals' ability to state their preferences, with these differences carrying through to economic outcomes when decisions are implemented by AI agents.
+This source of misalignment may become even more severe in high-dimensional decision problems, where human principals could face greater difficulty articulating their preferences precisely \citep{shahidi2025coasean, liang2026clones}.
+Our work shows that revealed preference information, as an alternative channel for communicating human principals' preferences, can help mitigate this form of misalignment.